-Department: Program: Alcohol & Drug Counseling Credits: 3
+School of Social & Behavioral Sciences Program: Alcohol & Drug Counseling Credits: 3

 This course provides an introduction and survey of the addictions counseling field for students considering a career in chemical addictions treatment.
 Topics include, but are not limited to: Understanding substance abuse, substance abuse and the family, prevention, intervention and treatment.